c-snell/Documentation/kubespray_install.md

 pip3 install -r requirements.txt
 ```

-Configure your cluster
+## Configure your cluster
 ```
 cp -rfp inventory/sample inventory/mycluster
 vi inventory/mycluster/inventory.ini
 ```

+Define your Kubernetes masters and workers here.
 This will be specific to your environment.
-Define your Kubernetes masters and workers here.

 Example `inventory.ini` for a single master and two worker node cluster.
 This is for group 8 but modify to your group number.
 ```yaml